Meiothermus timidus: Description

-M. timidus forms rod-shaped cells of variable length and are 0.5–0.8 μm wide.
+Meiothermus timidus forms rod-shaped cells of variable length and are 0.5–0.8 μm wide.
 Long filaments are present.
 They are Gram-negative bacteria.
 The cells are non-motile and lack spores.
 Colonies on Thermus medium are bright yellow-pigmented and 1–2 mm in diameter after 72 h of growth.
 The optimum growth temperature is 55-60 °C and the optimum growth pH approx. 7.5; growth will not occur at 5.0 or 10.5.
 The major respiratory quinone is menaquinone-8.
 It is aerobic and heterotrophic.
 All strains are oxidase positive and catalase positive.
 Nitrate is reduced to nitrite.
 Degradation of elastin, starch and casein is positive.
 Strains SPS-243T, RQ-10 and RQ-12 utilize D-glucose, D-fructose, D-melibiose, D-cellobiose, sucrose, D-trehalose, D-raffinose, D-xylose, L-arabinose, D-sorbitol, D-mannitol, pyruvate, succinate, L-serine, L-asparagine, L-arginine, L-glutamine and L-proline.